Last Updated on 22 June 2024 by Cycloscope

 We think that 2 weeks is enough time to see the key points of Namibia without rushing.
 Check our itinerary for more details.

-Can you self drive in Namibia?
+Can you self-drive in Namibia?

 Backpacking in Namibia is not that easy, public transport is nonexistent in most parts of the country.
 Hitchhiking, on the other hand, can be a bit easier during peak season, when several overlander tourists are around.
 The best way to explore Namibia is with your own transport, we did it with a Land Cruiser, perfect to travel in every remote corner of the country.
-Tourism is well developed, renting a car is very easy and convenient, especially if you travel in the low season.
+Tourism is well-developed, and renting a car is very easy and convenient, especially if you travel in the low season.